emcuttsy/monoglot-anxiety/content/english/blog/how-i-learned-german-on-my-own-mostly-without-any-hard-work.md

 Another important thing about the course is that it cleared up some of the "wrong" things I learned thanks to lots of input in dialect...
 I now have an easier time keeping standard German and dialect separate, even though it's still harder for me to speak standard German correctly when the person I'm talking to responds in dialect.

-## Takeaways: 14 tips for successful chaotic self-studying
+## Takeaways: 15 tips for successful chaotic self-study

 If you want to follow a similar "plan" and self-study German chaotically over a few years, here's what I'd recommend: